-4.2.1 To involve relevant hapu in the future development and management of the Gardens in relation to any identified wāahi tapu sites or wāhi taonga (sites of significance) to mana whenua.

-4.2.2 Ensure mana whenua participation in the development of interpretive history panels for the Gardens.
+- 4.2.1 To involve relevant hapu in the future development and management of the Gardens in relation to any identified wāahi tapu sites or wāhi taonga (sites of significance) to mana whenua. - 4.2.2 To ensure the Te Aranga Design Principles and Toi-tū Hawke's By Arts and Culture Framework are considered during design and implementation of projects across the Gardens.